Getting started

 ## 1. Deploy Charmed Aether SD-Core

-From your terminal, install MicroK8s:
+From your terminal, install Canonical K8s and bootstrap it:

 ```console

-sudo snap install microk8s --channel=1.31-strict/stable
+sudo snap install k8s --classic --channel=1.33-classic/stable

 ```